Global existence and convergence near equilibrium for the moving interface problem between Navier-Stokes and the linear wave equation: Arbitrary Lagrangian formulation of the problem and statement of our results

 \end{enumerate}

-\begin{remark} The existence of \it{flat interface solutions} as defined in \ref{flat} that are arbitrarily close to the canonical equilibrium show that we can only hope to obtain the type of convergence as above, and that convergence towards the canonical equilibrium would not be possible for any solution satisfying Theorem \ref{theorem_main}.
+\begin{remark} The existence of \it{flat interface solutions} as defined in \ref{flat} show that we can only hope to obtain the type of convergence as above, and that convergence towards the canonical equilibrium would not be possible for any solution satisfying Theorem \ref{theorem_main} (even in the case $h_e=h_s$).

 \end{remark}

 \end{theorem}